parag1604/Linear-Models/README.md

 ## Linear Regression (OLS)

-Execute the following to run the Ordinary Least Squares version of Linear Regression
+Execute the following to run the Ordinary Least Squares version of Linear Regression.

 ```bash
 python linear_regression_exact.py
 ```

-After training: you should get plots like the following:
+After training, you should get plots like the following:
 Train             |  &nbsp;Test&nbsp;
 :-------------------------:|:-------------------------:
 ![A plot showing how the model fits the data on the train set](static/ols_1.png "OLS Train Fit")  |  ![A plot showing how the model fits the data on the test set](static/ols_2.png "OLS Test Fit")